 But who knows if this promise can be kept forever

-How long will this promise hold?
+How long will this promise be kept?

 I’ve sold products myself that I didn’t fully understand.
 A bracelet with a hologram in it was one of them.
-I know what it feels like when you say something that’s almost true and hope nobody notices the rest.
-I never had bad intentions but always feared being honest and ignored the option to openly say I don’t know, because honesty costs you clients.
+I know what it feels like when you say something that’s almost true and hope nobody notices the uncertainty.
+I never had bad intentions.
+But always feared being honest.
+Or having to be honest.
+The option of openly saying: I don’t know, I ignored it, because honesty costs clients.
+What I also learned was that the clients who stay are also the ones you told the truth.

 Between these two words lies more than a semantic difference.
 There lie the professional livelihoods of millions of people.
 And those get dealt with in a half-sentence that sounds like a footnote.